Our centres provide the full scope of clinical podiatry including comprehensive foot assessments, various treatments and surgery.

 The Border Podiatry Centre team look forward to continuing to provide patients with the same quality of podiatry care from the same friendly faces you have grown to know and trust.
 At Border Podiatry Centre we are your local Wodonga podiatrists, dedicated to helping you with all your footwear and podiatry needs.

-We have been providing residents on the border and surrounding areas exceptional professional Podiatry services for 25 years.
+We have been providing exceptional professional Podiatry services for 25 years residents to the border and surrounding areas residents including Albury, Bandiana, Castle Creek & Indigo Valley.
 Our clinic specialises in the treatment of Heel pain, Shockwave therapy, shin pain, kids feet, Diabetes and toenail problems, treatment of the elderly, acupuncture, needling, general foot care as well providing custom footwear and orthotics services.